XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

 ### Start with Creating a Bound Witness

-We will work in the kotlin class `MainAcitivity` which is the activity for our screen.
+We will work in the kotlin class `MainAcitivity.kt` which is the activity for our screen.

 To start we want to create a function to create and sign an origin chain
 ```kotlin